-Address Offset = 6H, DLAB = X, READ/WRITE

-This 8 bit register provides the current state of the control lines from the MODEM (or peripheral device).
-In addition to this current state information, four bits of the MODEM Status Register (MSR) provide change information.
-These bits are set to logic "1" whenever a control input from the MODEM changes state.
+The Modem Status register (Address Offset = 6H, DLAB = X, READ/WRITE) provides the current state of the control lines from the MODEM or peripheral device.
+In addition to this current state information, four bits of the MODEM Status Register provide state change information.
+These four bits are set to logic "1" whenever a control input from the MODEM changes state.
 They are reset to logic "0" whenever the MODEM Status Register is read.